This article was updated on 15 May 2018.

 Prenatal Check Ups

-The first trimester is considered the most risky for babies and unfortunately, miscarriages do happen.
+The first trimester is considered the riskiest for babies and unfortunately, miscarriages do happen.
 At this point in time, there isn’t really much you (or your doctor) can do aside from taking care of mother’s health and generally not stressing more than you need to about it.
 Take care of yourself and let the baby take care of itself.

 Depending on when you find out that you are pregnant and the appointment dates you arrange, you probably have enough time for just 1-2 check-ups during the first trimester.
 If your first check is before week 8, there is a good chance the ultrasound won’t detect any heartbeat yet.